Case Study: From Zero to Hero

 How It All Began

-Green Gem Shop (GGS) was born as a way to ensure that KHC had a sustainable income for its projects and activities over the long term.
+Green Gem Shop (GGS) was born to ensure that KHC had a sustainable income for its projects and activities over the long term.

 What We did